tropicaluser/bankapp-plaid/INSTRUCTIONS.md

 - appwrite - transactions document - one document created
 - https://accounts-sandbox.dwolla.com/ - transfers - one document in processed (no new)
 - customers - enter user - 10.00 pending

+takes 1-2 days for transfer to be processed

+## <a name="pagination-and-spending-categories">⚙️ Transfer Payment Page</a>